corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 Rust has reached a level of maturity where it is being used for critical infrastructure, replacing legacy systems written in C or C++.
-This means, some Rust projects need to be maintained for years or even decades to come.
+This means, **some Rust projects need to be maintained for years or even decades to come**.

 By some estimates, the cost of maintaining a product is more than [90% of the software's total cost](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3610582/).